Compulsory for the 1st year students of the PhD Programme in "Political Science and Sociology"

-The course is articulated into seven seminars according to the timetable provided below.
-For each of the meeting, students are required to adopt a pro-active stance based on the reading of all the articles in the reading list.
+The course is articulated into seven seminars.
+For each of the meeting, students are required to adopt a pro-active stance based on the readings taht will be circulated in advance.
 In particular, students are invited to discuss and reflect on the core theoretical assumptions that underpin distinct theories of (and approaches to) institutional change as well as on the relative strengths and weaknesses of each theories with respect to their empirical applications.
 Further details on class format and expectations will be provided during the first meeting.

 Final grades will reflect participation and performance in seminar discussions as well as written work.